PhysarumSM/demos/README.md

 ## Predictor
 Trains a couple ML models on data received from aggregator, plus a set of initially provided sample data.
-Responds to 2 endpoints.
+Responds to 3 endpoints.
 POST request a json array of arrays where the inner arrays should contain 5 numbers (eg. [[1,2,3,4,5],[6,7,8,9,10]]) to /upload.
 GET request to /data to return all collected data.
+GET request to /logs to return log messages from the app.
 Repeatedly performs a set of training runs on 2 linear regression models and a polynomial regression model.
 As new data comes in, future training runs will use the new data.

 To build and add to registry-service:
 ```